OGMalin/BlindTactics/README.md

 puzzles_100.zip  Puzzles with full score in popularity.

 ForPrinting.zip  Sheets for printing in pdf format.
                  These exercises are what I currently are doing.
-Print it out on a printer thats abel to print on both sides and cut each exercises so it would look like a deck of cards.
+Print it out on a printer that's abel to print on both sides of the sheet and cut each exercises so it would look like a deck of cards.
 </pre>